vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

 Once done, set it as the active Machine and point the Docker client at it:

 ```sh
 $ docker-machine env aws-sandbox
 $ eval $(docker-machine env aws-sandbox)
 ```

-Create a new compose file called *docker-compose-prod.yml* and the contents of the other compose file minus the `volumes`.
+Create a new compose file called *docker-compose-prod.yml* and add the contents of the other compose file minus the `volumes`.

 Spin up the containers, create the database, and run the tests: